mayrajeo/tree-detection-evo/README.md

 pip install -e ".[dev]"
 ```

 NOTE: Since Pytorch version 1.6, the default save format has changed from Pickle-based to zip-file based. `torch.load` should however work with older versions.
-This project was done with Pytorch 1.3.0

 ## Data